 How to protect your email and personal info from being stolen is everyone’s concern.
 More so when an account like Reddit gets hacked, which it did last night.
-Every day we hear about another huge data breach.
+Every day, we hear about another massive data breach.
 Maybe the Russians hacking the DNC bothers you, or maybe not.
 But when it’s platforms where YOU have an account, like Yahoo, Reddit, Wells Fargo, Microsoft, and others, suddenly you pay attention.
-Here is a very simple tip to avoid a security breach of your private info.
+Here is a straightforward tip to avoid a security breach of your private information.

 When new services started competing with AOL and Yahoo mail services, I almost deleted my account … but didn’t.